ruv/forth-design-exp/docs/resolver-api.md

 ## API Level 1 (minimal)

 `SET-PERCEPTOR      ( xt -- )` <br/>
-Set the perceptor to be the resolver xt.
+Set the perceptor to perform only the resolver identified by `xt`.
-Subsequent calls of `PERCEPTOR` word shall return this `xt`.
+__SET-PERCEPTOR__ word may allot data space.

 `PERCEPTOR          ( -- xt )` <br/>
-Return the resolver.
+Return the perceptor.
-This word shall return either `xt` that was set by the previous call of `SET-PERCEPTOR` word, or the system's default value (see bellow) if there was not such a call yet (i.e. before the first such a call).
+__PERCEPTOR__ word may allot data space.

 `TT-NOOP ( -- )` <br/>